ray-project/ray/doc/source/cluster/autoscaling.rst

     # where the high value of 99999 means unlimited upscaling speed.
     upscaling_speed: 1.0

-    # The max number of nodes to launch initially.
-This overrides upscaling_speed.
-    # For example, if `upscaling_speed = 1.0`, and the current number of nodes is 4,
-    # only 4 additional nodes can be launched.
-However, this can be overriden by
-    # `upscaling_initial_num_nodes = 5` to launch to five extra nodes initially.
-    upscaling_initial_num_nodes: 5

     # If a node is idle for this many minutes, it will be removed.
 A node is
     # considered idle if there are no tasks or actors running on it.
     idle_timeout_minutes: 5